 Flu season during COVID-19: Why getting the flu vaccine is more important than ever this year

-As the COVID-19 pandemic continues into the fall and winter, the increased spread of influenza — more commonly known as the flu — creates a new challenge for healthcare practitioners.
+As the COVID-19 pandemic continues into yet another fall and winter, healthcare workers are preparing for the increased spread of another virus: influenza, more commonly known as the flu.

-Below, Dr. McCready shares four reasons why it’s more important than ever this year to get the flu vaccine.
+Below, Janine shares five reasons why it’s more important than ever to get the flu vaccine this year.

 It reduces stress on the healthcare system

-At the peak of COVID-19 in March, stay-at-home orders were implemented across Canada in an effort to keep infection and transmission rates low so hospitals wouldn’t be overwhelmed by capacity.
+During the pandemic, stay-at-home orders have been implemented around the world to keep COVID-19 infection and transmission rates low so hospitals are not overwhelmed by capacity.

-According to Dr. McCready, getting the flu vaccine serves the same purpose this fall.
+Janine says getting the flu vaccine helps achieve the same goal this fall.

-By getting the flu vaccine, you’ll protect yourself and others from the influenza virus and complications related to it, thus helping to free up hospital resources for patients with COVID-19 in the event there’s a second wave of the virus in the fall.
+By getting the flu vaccine, you will protect yourself and others from the influenza virus and complications related to it.
+This helps keep you and others out of hospital, so resources are available for patients with other medical issues.

-“If we get an increase in COVID-19 and flu cases at the same time, that is going to cause significant stress on the healthcare system, resulting in more hospitalizations and generally poorer health outcomes for people,” Dr. McCready says.
+“If we get an increase in COVID-19 and flu cases at the same time, that is going to cause significant stress on the healthcare system, resulting in more hospitalizations and generally poorer health outcomes for people,” Janine says.

 It helps you better identify symptoms of COVID-19

-The influenza virus and COVID-19 share some symptoms, including fever, cough, headache and fatigue.
+The influenza virus and COVID-19 share some symptoms, including fever, cough, sore throat and fatigue.

 This makes it difficult, even for infectious disease experts, to determine which one of the two viruses someone may be suffering from without conducting a formal test.

-Therefore, by protecting yourself from the flu, you significantly decrease your chances of contracting one of the viruses.
+Therefore, by getting the flu vaccine, you significantly decrease your chances of contracting the influenza virus.

 This helps to ensure that, if you do begin experiencing symptoms like fever and cough, you self-isolate and seek medical attention as it may be COVID-19.

-“It helps decrease the overall number of viruses that are circulating and the potential for transmission,” says Dr. McCready.
+“Getting the flu vaccine and the COVID-19 vaccine helps decrease the overall number of viruses that are circulating and the potential for transmission,” Janine says.

-Scientists and medical practitioners are still studying the intricacies of the novel coronavirus, including how it would affect the body alongside other viruses like influenza.
+Scientists and medical practitioners are still studying the intricacies of COVID-19, including how it affects the body alongside other viruses like influenza.

-While there is still much we don’t know, Dr. McCready says the few cases of coinfection we’ve seen internationally early in the pandemic have resulted in worse health outcomes for people.
+While there is still much we don’t know, Janine says the few cases of co-infection we have seen internationally have resulted in worse health outcomes for people.